Color Analysis 101

 The essence of image styling is reaching our highest potential by enhancing attributes and minimizing weaknesses.
 Color is fundamental and at the core of this process, making a personalized color palette essential as the foundation of any flattering wardrobe.
 Wearing our best colors aligns us from the inside out, and the effects can be monumental — boosted confidence, heightened sense of calm and increased power of persuasion.
 After all, up to 90% of first impressions are based on what people see, not hear.
 When we’re only given an instant to win someone over — or not — every second counts.

 Determining seasonal color palettes is a nuanced process, making it part-art and part-science.
 There are indicators more than rules, plus exceptions and hybrids.
-For these reasons, it’s best to hire a credentialed, experienced professional to ensure accuracy.
+For these reasons, it’s best to hire a credentialed, experienced color professional to ensure accuracy.
 The best ones will require in-person sessions to benefit from natural light and for the sake of precision (computer screens come with a high margin of error).
 To that point, buyer beware of online color analysis deals and steals!

 Once you’ve researched, vetted and hired the right color analysis professional, the process will likely evaluate these 5 key elements:

-1. Temperature
+1. Undertone

 Everyone’s pigmentation is warm, cool or neutral.
-Evaluating skin tone temperature is the first step in determining a cool or warm palette — or both.
+Evaluating undertone temperature is the first step in determining a cool or warm palette — or both.
 Blue-purple veins often (but not always) lean cool, while green-olive veins often (but not always) skew warm.
 Blue-green or green-purple veins typically (but not always) indicate a neutral undertone, meaning both cool and warm hues are (usually) compatible.
-Be careful of overtones — the top surface skin color — which present first and are more obvious than the much more subtle, nuanced undertone below it.
+Be careful of overtones — the top surface skin color — which present first and are more obvious and domineering than the much more subtle, nuanced undertone below it.

-2. Contrast
+2. Chroma

 3. Value

-4. Intensity
+4. Contrast

 5. Season